Senior Session Guide

 Plan Your Outfits

 Plan your clothes in advance.
-Make sure that everyone is comfortable with what you will wear.
-If you have any questions about how to match the family, check out some tips below.
-Wear something that makes you confident and comfortable!
+Make sure you are comfortable with what you will wear.
+If you have any questions about how to style, check out some tips below.
+My number one outfit recommendation is to wear outfits that make your personality shine!

 02